ventus550/somu/README.md

 export LD_LIBRARY_PATH=/path/to/arrayfire/lib64:$LD_LIBRARY_PATH
 ```

-To install the latest version of the package from PyPI, simply run:
+Then to install the latest version of the package from PyPI, simply run:
 ```
 pip install somu
 ```